rlawrenc/cosc_304/labs/lab5/assign/README.md

 **1. Draw the ER/UML diagram for this database.
 Note: Data types are REQUIRED as part of the design.
 (21 marks)** **You can use PrairieLearn to check your work (link: https://plcanary.ok.ubc.ca/pl/course_instance/2/assessment/44), but your design needs to include data types so it must be in Astah or another tool.**

 **2. Convert the UML diagram into SQL DDL.
 Make sure to define primary keys and foreign keys.
 Your SQL DDL must run on either MySQL or Microsoft SQL Server.
+Make sure your primary keys that are auto-increment are specified as `AUTO_INCREMENT` in your DDL.
 (11 marks)**

 **3. Imagine creating your own store and selling products.
 Determine what products to sell.
 Write a mission statement (1 mark) and executive summary paragraph (2 marks) describing your idea.**